georgekasa/adpll/README.md

 2025 01 03

-upload plot of the verilog model, still has a lot of bugs in fractional mode
+upload plot of the verilog model, still has a lot of bugs in fractional mod Again in the spirit of open source, if someone finds bugs or/and make improvements report the issue(s)